fivetran/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 ## Expectation condition

 The Expectation condition is an optional field that applies to any Expectation validating row-level data.
 This condition allows you to filter your data so that only a specific subset of your Batch is validated.
-Rows will be validated when the condition is true.
-Conversely, if the condition is false, the corresponding row will not be validated by the Expectation.
+Rows will be validated only when the condition is true.

 You will need to select:

 1. A column to check the condition against.
 2. An operator that is used to compare the column against a parameter value.
-3. A parameter that will be compared against each row in the chosen column.
+3. A parameter that will be compared against each row in the selected column.

 To clear the Expectation condition, click the clear button located on the right-hand side of the condition field.